Philippa of Lancaster

-Philippa of Lancaster (Filipa [fiˈlipɐ]; 31 March 1360 – 19 July 1415) was Queen of Portugal from 1387 until 1415 by marriage to King John I. Born into the royal family of England, her marriage secured the Treaty of Windsor and produced several children who became known as the "Illustrious Generation" in Portugal.
+Philippa of Lancaster (Filipa [fiˈlipɐ]; 31 March 1360 – 19 July 1415) was Queen of Portugal from 1387 until 1415 as the wife of King John I. Born into the royal family of England, her marriage secured the Treaty of Windsor and produced several children who became known as the "Illustrious Generation" in Portugal.
+She was the only Queen of Portugal of English origin.

 Early life and education

-Born on 31 March 1360, Philippa was the oldest child of John of Gaunt, 1st Duke of Lancaster, and Blanche of Lancaster.
+Born on 31 March 1360, Philippa was the eldest child of John of Gaunt, 1st Duke of Lancaster, and Blanche of Lancaster.
 Philippa spent her infancy moving around the various properties owned by her family with her mother and her wet-nurse, Maud.
 Here, she was raised and educated alongside her two younger siblings, Elizabeth, who was three years younger, and Henry, seven years younger, who would later become King Henry IV.
 Philippa's mother, Blanche, died in 1368.
 Her father remarried in 1371 to Infanta Constance of Castile, daughter of King Peter of Castile and on Constance's death in 1394, he married his former mistress, Katherine Swynford, who had been Philippa's governess.
 The affair and eventual marriage was considered scandalous, and in the future Philippa would protect herself against such embarrassment.

 Katherine seems to have been well liked by Philippa and her Lancastrian siblings and played an important role in Philippa's education.
 Katherine had close ties with Geoffrey Chaucer, since her sister, Philippa Roet, was Chaucer's wife.
 John of Gaunt became Chaucer's patron, and Chaucer spent much time with the family as one of Philippa's many mentors and teachers.
 She was remarkably well educated for a woman at the time and studied science under Friar John, poetry under Jean Froissart, and philosophy and theology under John Wycliffe.
 She was well read in the works of Greek and Roman scholars such as Pliny and Herodotus and was diligent in her study of religion.